projectshft/coding-assessment/README.md

 # Sample Challenges
-These smaple problems were created to help you gauge your abilities in javascript to see if you might be ready for the actual coding challenge.
+These sample problems were created to help you gauge your abilities in javascript to see if you might be ready for the actual coding challenge.
 Feel free to practice these and other problems you find across the interwebs!

 ## Problem One
 Write a function that when invoked will log `'Star Wars is the best!'`